-After breakfast, we start Machame Route Climbing by leaving Barranco and continue on a steep ridge up the Barranco Wall, through the Karanga Valley (lunch at 4200m / 13,779 ft), and the junction which connects with the Mweka Trail.
+After breakfast, we start Machame Route Climbing.
+Leaving Barranco and continue on a steep ridge up the Barranco Wall.
+Through the Karanga Valley (lunch at 4200m / 13,779 ft), and the junction which connects with the Mweka Trail.
 We continue up to the Barafu Hut.

 You have completed the South Circuit, which offers views of the summit from many different angles.
 Here we make camp, rest, enjoy dinner, and prepare for the summit day.
 The two peaks of Mawenzi and Kibo are to be seen from this position.